axcasella/docusign_msc/README.md

 ## Overview

-Forest products are all around us — from our pencils and papers, to our furniture and flooring, and much more.
-We want to help the Forest Stewardship Council (FSC) and Docusign work as hard for our forests, as the forests work for us.
+The ocean's presence is all around us — from the air we breath, to the food we eat, and much more.
+We must bring the management of our oceans and their services digital, as they are critical to food security and human welfare.

-Unfortunately, the Coronavirus has made it difficult for the FSC certification body (CB) to provide a chain of custody certification for companies in the forest industry supply chain.
-Specifically, it has become harder for FSC to conduct onsite audits of these companies, which is crucial in the pursuit of deciding what makes an ethical forest industry.
-To resolve this problem, we have built a web application that enables FSC auditors to virtually audit CoC applicants and issue these certifications.
+Unfortunately, the Coronavirus has made it even more difficult for the MSC certification body (CB) to provide a chain of custody [certification](https://www.msc.org/standards-and-certification/chain-of-custody-standard) for companies in the marine industry supply chain.
+Just like it has been for the FSC, it has become harder for MSC to conduct onsite audits of these companies, which is crucial in the pursuit of deciding what makes an ethical marine industry.
+To resolve this problem, we have built a web application that enables MSC auditors to virtually audit CoC applicants and issue these certifications.
 In addition, we have built a blockchain microservice to keep track of certifications with an immutable ledger.
 Let’s bring people who love forests together and help make today’s decisions work for tomorrow’s world.

-From the forest to the end customer, our app can be used by all companies in its supply chain.

-:evergreen_tree::evergreen_tree::evergreen_tree: :arrow_right: Harvesting :arrow_right: Manufacturer :arrow_right: Broker :arrow_right: Distributer :arrow_right: Printer :arrow_right: Wholesaler :arrow_right: Retailer :arrow_right: :family:
+Our application has user management, authentication, and many services built in so it can be used as a standlone product by the MSC right away.

+**We have made some customizations to this app for the MSC; specifically we have updated our role based access control to support MSC role type and updated the UI's look and feel.
+We did not change our hosted demo app or demo video.**

 ## Technical architecture

+The app technical architecture is the same as what we submitted to the Virtual Audit category.
+It is easy to swap out FSC schema for MSC schema in Microsoft Dynamics.
+We have made sure our app can be reused by various non-profits that follow a similar certification process.

 ![Technical architecture diagram](src/files/TechnicalArchitecture.png)

 ## Frontend UI

 The frontend UI is built with React, Redux, and Ant Design.
 When a user first logs in, they enter a guided walkthrough of the certification process.
-Our interface supports multiple user roles (Applicant, CB, FSC, ASI).
+Our interface supports multiple user roles (Applicant, CB, MSC, ASI).
 Each roles correspond to a different walkthrough experience tailored based on their permissions and needs.
 Data is persisted through the backend REST API server.

 ### Authentication and Authorization